anchit-chandran/ms-blog-langraphjs/readme.md

 ## Overview of LangGraph.js

-LangGraph.js is a JavaScript library designed to simplify the creation and manipulation of complex LLM-based workflows, especially agentic workflows.
+LangGraph.js is a JavaScript library designed to simplify the creation and manipulation of complex LLM-based workflows.
+It particularly shines when creating agentic workflows - systems which use an LLM to decide the course of action based on the current state.
+It provides an intuitive way to model workflows as graphs composed of nodes and edges, making it easier to manage complex data flows and processes.

+LangGraph state three core principles which make it the best framework for this:

+1. **Controllability**: being low level, LangGraph gives high control over the workflow - invaluable for getting reliable outputs from non-deterministic models.
+2. **Human-in-the-Loop**: with a built-in persistence layer, LangGraph is designed for 'human-in-the-loop' workflows as a first-class concept.
+3. **Streaming First**: agentic applications can take a long time to run, so first-class streaming support enables real-time updates, giving a better user experience.

+Ultimately, developers can focus on logic rather than infrastructure.

 For more details, see the official [LangGraph for Agentic Applications](https://langchain-ai.github.io/langgraphjs/concepts/high_level/).

-It provides an intuitive way to model workflows as graphs composed of nodes and edges, making it easier to manage complex data flows and processes.

-Developers can focus on logic rather than infrastructure.

 ## Prerequisites